National Livestock Identification System

 View our National Livestock Identification System video for more information.

 Property identification code (PIC)

 The NLIS is based on the property identification system.
-Animal movements are recorded against PICs on the National NLIS database.
+Animal movements are recorded against property identification codes (PICs) on the National NLIS database.

 There are specific NLIS requirements when moving different types of livestock in Queensland.
-All cattle, sheep, pigs and goats must be fitted with an approved NLIS device when moving between properties identified with different a PIC.
+All cattle, bison, buffalo, sheep, pigs and goats must be fitted with an approved NLIS device when moving between properties identified with a different PIC.
 All movements must be reported to the NLIS database within 48 hours of livestock being moved.

 NLIS devices are permanent devices that must not be removed once fitted, and will remain for the lifetime of that animal.
 If a device is lost, the animal must be retagged with an approved NLIS device prior to moving off the property.

 Approved devices and tags are only available from licenced manufacturers.